 This is the older color-scheme used by Lynx, from 1996.
 Links and form-fields are colored.

 It happens that this flavor of the Windows executables requires OpenSSL to run.
 Your machine may already have OpenSSL installed; many programs use it.
-If not, you might find the "light" version from this page useful.
+If not, you might find the “light” version from this page useful.
 While the Lynx Windows installer added support for the SSL libraries in 2017, the Internet Archive shows that the page has been around far longer (first crawled in 2004).

 There are two executables, depending on whether you use the “old” or “new” OpenSSL libraries:

 You will need these DLLs, either in Lynx's directory or in your system32 directory:

 I have tested Lynx using those DLLs in Lynx's directory.